MicrosoftDocs/quantum-docs-pr/articles/user-guide/types.md

 *Operations*---but not functions---have certain additional characteristics that are expressed as part of the operation type.
 Such characteristics include information about what *functors* the operation supports.
 For example, if execution of the operation can be conditioned on the state of other qubits, it should support the `Controlled` functor; if the operation has an inverse, it should support the `Adjoint` functor.
-Functors and operations are discussed in detail at [Callables in Q#](xref:microsoft.quantum.guide.language.callables), but here we simply discuss how this alters the operation signature.
+Functors and operations are discussed in detail at [Operations and Functions in Q#](xref:microsoft.quantum.guide.operationsfunctions), but here we simply discuss how this alters the operation signature.

 In order to require support for the `Controlled` and/or `Adjoint` functor in an operation type, we need to add an annotation indicating the corresponding characteristics.
 An annotation `is Ctl` (e.g. `(Qubit => Unit is Ctl)`) indicates that the operation is controllable---that is, it's execution conditioned on the state of another qubit or qubits.